-If problem persists, you will need to thoroughly remove all rust and follow our re-seasoning instructions (below).
+If problem persists, you will need to thoroughly remove all rust;

 Refurbish Your Finish

 While maintaining the seasoning should keep your Cast Iron and Carbon Steel in good condition, at some point you may need to re-season your cookware.
-If food sticks to the surface, or you notice a dull, gray color, repeat the seasoning process:
+If food sticks to the surface, or you notice a dull, grey colour, repeat the seasoning process:

 - Wash the cookware with hot, soapy water and a stiff brush.
 (It is okay to use soap this time because you are preparing to re-season the cookware).